nstene/SleepSEEG/doc/feature_extraction.rst

     Power mean and power median have in this case similar values, so they could not be both vissible at the same time.

+- Multi scale entropy

+  - Multi scale entropy (MSE) is third in the row of the entropy features after Approximate entropy and Sample entropy.
+    Similarly to the sample entropy it varies in the interval :math:`(0,log((length(sig)-m)*(length(sig)-m-1))>`, where the log is
+    natural logarithm length(sig) stands for the length of the colapsed signal and m is the input parametr.

+  - The difference to the sample entropy is, that this feature could aprroximate entropy in another frequencies than the sample entropy, but the calculation is mor or less similar.
+    The only difference in the calculation is parametr scale (positive integer).
+    If the parametr scale is equal to 1, the sample entropy is calculated.

+    If the scale is positive is another positive integer.
+Algorithm creates colapsed signal of length :math:`siglen // scale`, where sig len stands for length of original siganal and // is integer division.
+    The values of the new signal are calculated by averaging samles in length :math:`samples` as :math:`a_j  = sum(sig_{j*scale + i})/scale`, where i is from 0 to scale-1 and j is index up to length of new signal.

+    After this step, the SE of colapsed signal is calculated.

+  - Similarly to SE, the important note is, to calculate MSE with appropriate scale to the length of the signal and to sampling frequency.
+Signals of the same length and same MSE value, but obt by different sampling frequency and same scale would have different meaning.

 Bivariate feature extraction
 *********************************
 Bivariate feature extraction algorithms server for calculating relationships